joangro/cloud-endpoints/README.md

 ### API structure overview ###

-The APIs have the following handlers and methods:
+The APIs have the following method/handler:

 ###### GET /users ######